clover0/issue-agent/website/docs/getting-started/use-cases.md

 ## Simple but difficult to automate tasks

 - Tasks that do not require immediate developer attention but are simple and expected to be accomplished asynchronously.
-- Migrate deprecated statements that cannot be handled by tools.
+- Migrate deprecated statements that tools cannot handle.
 - Update forgotten documentation.
 - Delete files that are no longer needed.